-Imagine you’re attending the most significant social event of the decade, and everyone who is anyone received an invitation.
-Famous actors, politicians, religious leaders, business titans and a who’s who from the world of sports will be there, but unfortunately for them, so will you.u00a0
+Imagine youu2019re attending the biggest social event of the decade, and everyone who is anyone received an invitation.
+Famous actors, politicians, religious leaders, business titans and a whou2019s who from the world of sports will be there, but unfortunately for them, so will you.u00a0

 Yes, you received an invitation weeks ago, but you felt yours was more akin to a subpoena.
-You know your attendance is mandatory even though much of the A-list crowd detest the sight of you.
+You know your attendance is mandatory even though much of the A-list crowd detests he sight of you.

-But It wasn’t always this way.
-At one time, you called these notable people friends, and they, in turn, adored you, but no more.
-As you walk about the massive venue, you feel their loathing eyes upon you and hear their whispered insults and curses.
+But It wasnu2019t always this way.
+At one time, you called these notable people friends, and they in turn, adored you, but no more.
+As you walk about the massive venue you feel their loathing eyes upon you and hear their whispered insults and curses.

-This is the grocery shopping experience for me today.
+This is what grocery shopping is like for me today.

-I go around another corner, and without warning, a big Golden Retriever standing next to a display of canned baked beans bites me.
-I cry out in pain, and this brings a cacophony of laughter from Betty Crocker, Sara Lee, and Uncle Ben, who stand nearby.
+I go around another corner and without warning Iu2019m bitten by a big Golden Retriever standing next to a display of canned baked beans.
+I cry out in pain, and this brings a cacophony of laughter from Betty Crocker, Sara Lee and Uncle Ben who are standing nearby.

-Not everyone enjoys my discomfort.
+Not everyone is enjoying my discomfort.
 A select few in this store still like me, and the uproar brings two running in my direction.
-Jimmy Dean and Oscar Mayer shoo the dog away and call over another friend, one I’ve always considered a real nut.
+Jimmy Dean and Oscar Mayer shoo the dog away, and call over another friend, one Iu2019ve always considered to be a real nut.

-For some reason, every peanut thinks he’s funny.
+For some reason, every peanut thinks heu2019s funny.

-I decide it’s time to make a hasty retreat, so I cut through the produce department.
-As I move past the onions, tomatoes, and peppers, I hear a familiar mocking voice hurling insults in my direction.
+I decide itu2019s time to make a hasty retreat, so I cut through the produce department.
+As I move past the onions, tomatoes and peppers I hear a familiar mocking voice hurling insults in my direction.
 I look over and there, between the Idaho Russets and the Yukon Golds, sits Mr. Potato Head, his tongue sticking out at me.
 That guy ought to play Vegas.

-Running, and with my eyes focused on the exit, I don’t watch where I’m going, I slip, go airborne and land face first on the hard tile floor.
+Running, and with my eyes focused on the exit, I donu2019t watch where Iu2019m going, I slip, go airborne and land face first on the hard tile floor.

 As I pick myself off the floor with as much dignity as I can muster, I look back and see a banana peel on the ground.
-A tall, exotic looking woman with a bowl of fruit on her head winks at me and says, “See you next week, keto boy.”
+A tall, exotic looking woman with a bowl of fruit on her head winks at me, and says, u201cSee you next week, keto boyu201d.